 - Keep healthy by staying active.
 Gently exercise your joints by doing yoga or swimming.

 - Try a paraffin bath to keep your feet and hands warm.
 Alternatively, try putting heating pads on sore spots.

 As mentioned earlier, not every stiff elbow or swollen is caused by an arthritic condition.
 So before you rush to the conclusion that you have arthritis, consult a joint specialist to get the correct diagnosis.

 However, the following are the leading causes of joint pain:

 - Tendinitis or tendonitis

 - Hypertrophic pulmonary osteoarthropathy

-With CBD increasingly gaining acceptance as a natural remedy for various medical conditions, more people use it to manage insomnia, depression, inflammation, chronic pain, and arthritis.
+With CBD increasingly gaining acceptance as a natural remedy for various medical conditions, more people use it to support better sleep, anxiety reduction, and pain management.